jekyllup/jekyll-theme-massively/teaching.md

 ### University of Pretoria

-* Introduction to Data Sciecnce
+* Introduction to Data Science
-* Introdcution to Natural Language Processing
+* Introduction to Natural Language Processing
 * Introductoin to Reinforcement Learning

 ### Elsewhere